manojmukkamala/Prime-Numbers/README.md

 89,
 97

-Similarly this query prints the prime numbers between 0 and 1000.
+Similarly the query in prime_num.sql file prints the prime numbers between 0 and 1000.